DupuisTelio/Breast_Calcification_Internship_2023/README.md

 --
 Architecture
 --
-** Calc1 folder : Containing the code starting code about microcalcifications detection (not useful).
+* Calc1 folder : Containing the code starting code about microcalcifications detection (not useful).
 The modified files (useful) are directly at the root of this repository presented below (Python) :
-* new_core.py : the new core functions to perform the calcification detection
-* auxiliar_function.py : all the others functions: plotting, pre-treatment (post prediction, threshold, ...), labeling, calculating features and MC_locations, metrics, forming clusters with python approaches, ground truth, and saving functions.
+** new_core.py : the new core functions to perform the calcification detection ** auxiliar_function.py : all the others functions: plotting, pre-treatment (post prediction, threshold, ...), labeling, calculating features and MC_locations, metrics, forming clusters with python approaches, ground truth, and saving functions.

-** Slides folder : Containing all the slides used at the meetings, providing a clear and compact summary of progress
+* Slides folder : Containing all the slides used at the meetings, providing a clear and compact summary of progress

-** HPV folder : Containing the code about clustering and cluster features extraction, the starting code (tailored for nuclei and not microcalcifications) and the modifications apart from it.
+* HPV folder : Containing the code about clustering and cluster features extraction, the starting code (tailored for nuclei and not microcalcifications) and the modifications apart from it.
 (MATLAB)
-* run new_gui.m

-** Publications_used folder : Containing all of the publications considered during this internship
+* Publications_used folder : Containing all of the publications considered during this internship